markbirbeck/sifttt/README.md

 These values will override any values passed in via the `connections` parameter.

+### arrayExpand

+A boolean to indicate whether an array of data within a file should be converted to a collection of individual Vinyl files.

+Note that this option is currently only implemented on the `_if` side.

 ## Connection Parameters

 The properties passed in the `connection` parameter to the `addRecipe()` method are merged with the `opts` property in a recipe for the corresponding channel.
 See the connections example below to make this clearer.